corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/operating/authentication/authentication.md

 project: corda-5
 section_menu: corda-5-dev-preview
 description: >
-  Instructions on how to configure authentication and authorization for HTTP-RPC.
+  How to configure authentication and authorization for HTTP-RPC.
 ---

 Use this guide to configure authentication and authorization for HTTP-RPC, using basic authentication or Azure Active Directory (AD) single sign-on (SSO).